When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

-- Fork: A fork is a personal copy of a specific code repository that any developer can use and experiment on, even if they’re an outside contributor.
+- Fork: A fork is a personal copy of a code repository that any developer can use and experiment on, even if they’re outside contributors.
 You can then send requests to merge changes made in this fork with another branch later.

 - Merge: GitLab’s name for pull requests.

-Other than the renaming of pull requests into merge—which may make more intuitive sense—there’s little difference in the actual basic Git functionality between them.
+Other than the renaming of pull requests into merge — which may make more intuitive sense — there’s little difference in the basic Git functionality.

 But when it comes to the recommended workflow using these features, they’re pretty different.
-GitLab and GitHub have disparate views on what an ideal coding workflow looks like, and we’ll cover these differences in our next section.
+GitLab and GitHub have disparate views on an ideal coding workflow, and we’ll cover these differences in our next section.

-The version control system and Git are, of course, at the core of what these tools have to offer, but these days they’ve become merely the foundations of a complete service.
+The version control system and Git are at the core of what these tools have to offer, but these days they’ve become merely the foundations of a complete service.